tytydraco/yessleep/out/People_Are_Removing_Things_From_Their_Bodies.md

 I was nauseated by the thought of food but needed to collect myself.
 Some tea might help calm my nerves.

 “For here, please.
-Thanks” I barely breathed the words.
+Thanks” I barely was able to get out the words.
 I took a few deep breaths to try and regain my composure.
 I followed the short, bearded man to a booth, only then realizing it was an Indian restaurant from the smell of curry.
 He led me to a table by the window.
 Flashing red and blue lights scattered on the wet street out the window.
 EMTs must be attending to the self-harming individual.

 I lifted the bound menu and flipped to the beverages section.